gvwilson/sdxpy/src/db/index.md

 The final step in our implementation is to clean up blocks that are no longer needed because we have a more recent version of every record they contain.
-Reclaiming unused space in this way is called [%g garbage_collection "garbage collection" %];
+Reclaiming unused space this way is another form of [%g garbage_collection "garbage collection" %].
 Python and most other modern languages do it automatically to recycle unused memory, but it's our responsibility to do it for the files our database creates.